Hydrocarbon Processing's - Author's Handbook

 Will my article carry a by-line?

 HP is known as the "voice of the industry it serves."
 We are proud of our authors and their credentials.
 Consequently, each article should carry a by-line.
 Occasionally, an article is published without a by-line, by the author's request.
 The article should also include a biographical sketch of your professional experience, academic credentials, etc. This should run about 75125 words.
 We ask that you please submit a recent photograph as well.

 Can I publish my article elsewhere, after it is in HP?

 HP is copyrighted.
 However, you retain the copyright to your original manuscript and illustrations.
-The edited article, as published in HP, may be reprinted by request for use in training manuals, promotional efforts and the like.
+The edited article, as published in HP, may be reprinted by request for use in training manuals, promotional efforts, etc..
 But permission must be obtained from the editor, in writing.
 HP usually requires a specific credit line with reprinted material.
 When individuals or organizations, other than the author, request permission to reprint articles, an HP editor will notify the author.

 How are articles selected?

 Articles come to HP from several sources.
 Some are solicited by the editors.
 Some are revised society and convention papers.
 Still others are unsolicited.
 In whatever form they come, HP articles will need to be pass the editorial guidelines before publication.
 Reader interest determines an article's value.
 The ultimate goal is to publish what HP subscribers want.
 The many and varied operations within the HPI results in a wide range of potential topics for articles.
 HP tries to balance each issue with a variety of articles spanning many disciplines and subjects.
-But whatever the subject, the key to stimulating the editor's interest in your manuscript is to offer material that is new, timely, well written and helpful.
+But whatever the subject, the key to stimulating the editor's interest is to offer material that is new, timely, well written and helpful to the reader.

 Will the editors revise my manuscript?

 HP reserves the right to edit a manuscript for length, style and clarity.
 All articles are sent to the author for final approval before the article is published, however.
 An editor's solicitation of a manuscript does not mean acceptance.
-He may require a "rewrite" or an amended draft, sometimes incorporating his or her own comments or observations.
-But approval to publish the "finished product" rests with you.
+He may require a "rewrite" or an amended draft, sometimes incorporating comments or observations.
+But approval to publish the "finished product" rests with the author.

 How long should an article be?